alichtman/dotfiles/README.md

 - `zsh`
 - `git`

-The rest of the dotfiles are included for completeness, but they are not terribly complete.
+The rest of the dotfiles are included for completeness, but they are not terribly useful.